dudarev/policyinsights/STORIES.md

 - User may stop following a program
 - User gets emails about updates to the programs she follows on daily bases (number of comments, number of updates etc.)

-- Location data can be imported by admin from  https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml
 - Pagination of locations on main page